erlend-aasland/cpython/Doc/using/cmdline.rst

    * ``-X dev``: enable CPython's "development mode", introducing additional runtime checks which are too expensive to be enabled by default.
 It should not be more verbose than the default if the code is correct: new warnings are only emitted when an issue is detected.
+See also :envvar:`PYTHONDEVMODE`.
 Effect of the developer mode:

      * Add ``default`` warning filter, as :option:`-W` ``default``.
      * Install debug hooks on memory allocators: see the